 Hawthorn Benefits -

-those who use it!
+for those who use it!

-It is a herb that I have high regard for because of it`s potency and effectiveness.
+This is a herb that I have high regard for because of it`s potency and effectiveness.
 It grows abundantly in Europe, the Mediterranean, North Africa, central Asia, and some locations in North America.
 So quite a common herb that is easy to come by.

 There are several species but those that are mostly used for medicinal purposes are C.Laevigata, and C. Monogyna.
 This woodland bush is not merely a land dividing hedge but contains a power house of healing properties.
 Let`s see just how it may help reduce your blood pressure.